 - R930-7 Inspection Bond FormPublished August 2, 2004

-Occasionally Contractors are required to post performance bond to insure payment of the inspection fees.
+Occasionally Contractors are required to post a performance bond to ensure payment of the inspection fees.

 - Utility Permit FeesPublished July 1, 2008

-The fee schedule for figuring the cost of a Encroachment Permit to work for on the UDOT right-of-way.
+The fee schedule for figuring the cost of an Encroachment Permit to work for on the UDOT right-of-way.

 - Blue Stakes of Utah Website